ETHRISE Rebalancing Mechanism

 Each ETHRISE has a collateral value of 40 USDC.

-Then we can calculate and debt per ETHRISE token (
+Then we can calculate and debt per ETHRISE token () as follows:

 Each ETHRISE has 20 USDC as debt.

-So we can calculate the net asset value (
+So we can calculate the net asset value () as follows:

 The net-asset value of ETHRISE is 20 USDC.